 SARNAFIL G476 MEMBRANE ADVANTAGES

-- Sustainable membrane proven to last under the harshest of buried conditions
+- Sustainable membrane has proven to last under the harshest of buried conditions

 - Highly resistant to bacterial growth

 - Installation possible in every climate condition

 - Used successfully under green roof and plaza deck applications

 - Produced with an integral fiberglass mat carrier sheet for exceptional dimension stability

 - Low coefficient of thermal expansion and contraction

 - Hot-air welded seams are impervious to moisture infiltration

 - Membrane does not absorb water and is thereby unaffected by ponding water

 - Easily installed over irregular or existing waterproofing

 Waterproofing membranes must be tough and highly puncture-resistant to withstand potential damage during and after installation.
 Highly puncture-resistant, the Sarnafil G 476 waterproofing membrane and its bright orange color make it easy to identify and inspect to maintain high levels of quality assurance and control during installation.
 The G 476 membrane is available in a range of thicknesses to match your application, overburden type, and specific project requirements.